 Make the procedural buildings unique accross the city if you want, and control their height with a size map, depending on their position in the city.
 (The procedural buildings are available but have yet to be ported to the node-system introduced in 1.2.
 This is under work...)

 SceneCity comes with SceneTerrain, another separate Blender addon, and a whole terrain generation solution in itself.
 With it you can generate detailed terrains for a city, and for any other use.
-(Cities on terrains is available but has yet to be ported to the node-system introduced in 1.2.
-This is under work...)
+It is for Blender 2.79, but is gradually being ported to Blender 2.80+, and being more tightly integrated with the cities.

 SceneCity is written entirely in the Python programming language, with zero external dependencies, except for Blender itself.
 It is therefore very easy to install, and works everywhere Blender does, ie on Windows, Mac, and Linux.